alexkim205/spotitube/README.md

 # Spotitube
-A lightweight tool that downloads tracks in any Spotify playlist to local Music folder as mp3 files.
+A lightweight tool that uses Spotify and Youtube to downloads tracks from any Spotify playlist to the user's local Music folder as mp3 files.

 ## A Short Description
 **spotitube** is a command-line program to download mp3 files of tracks in user Spotify playlists.
 It is not platform specific, and will run on Mac OS X, Windows, and Linux.
 It is released on public domain, so you can modify, redistribute, and use freely.